A Doctor of Chiropractic spends four years at an accredited chiropractic institution, receiving more than 4,200 hours of specialized training.

-Regulatory boards are responsible for protecting the public, setting standards of practice, assuring quality of care is maintained, evaluating and promoting competency and handling disciplinary issues.
+Regulatory boards are responsible for protecting the public, setting standards of practice, assuring the quality of care is maintained, evaluating and promoting competency, and handling disciplinary issues.
 Texas chiropractors are regulated and licensed by the Texas Board Of Chiropractic Examiners.

-Chiropractors practice a manual approach, providing diagnosis, treatment and preventative care for disorders related to the spine, pelvis, nervous system and the joints.
+Chiropractors practice a manual approach, providing diagnosis, treatment, and preventative care for disorders related to the spine, pelvis, nervous system, and joints.

 For many conditions, such as lower back pain, chiropractic care is frequently the primary method of treatment.
 If other conditions exist, chiropractic treatment can complement/support medical treatment by relieving the neuromusculoskeletal facets associated with the condition.

 Chiropractic treatment can also be used as symptomatic relief for patients with chronic conditions.
 Based on patient surveys, treating the neuromusculoskeletal components of various disorders, chiropractic treatment has shown to improve the overall well-being of patients.